rladies/community/README.md

 3. The discussion period starts.
 The period will last one month.

-4. The Leadership Team will advertise for participation on by notification in the R-Ladies Slack and by emailing R-Ladies chapters when the issue is created.
-We will request that R-Ladies chapter organizers share this notice to their community members.
+4. The Leadership Team will advertise for participation by notification in the R-Ladies Slack and by emailing R-Ladies chapters when the issue is created.
+We will request that R-Ladies chapter organizers share this notice with their community members.

 4. All current members of R-Ladies or individuals considering joining R-Ladies can participate in the discussion.
 This means you do not have to be chapter organizer or member of the global team to contribute; we welcome and encourage discussion from the entire community.